Pricing is so overwhelming.

 Lack of choices can lead to clients reluctantly choosing a package (thereby reducing their experience with you) or not wanting to order at all.

 I hope this helps you out just a little bit on demystifying the pricing enigma!
 It's not a secret key to success - just a few tips I've picked up from education, personal experience and the many educational seminars I've attended the last few weeks!

-And I may as well plug it, if you want more individualized help on pricing check out the BizRevamp course.
+And I may as well plug it, if you want more individualized help on pricing check out BizRevamp®, the legal business course for photographers.